 Soldier Termites: Soldiers have large mandibles that they use to defend the colony against threats, primarily ants or other invaders.

-Reproductive Termites (Alates): These are the winged termites that emerge during swarming season to mate and establish new colonies.
+Reproductive Termites (Alates): These are the winged termites with active reproductive systems.
+They emerge during swarming season to mate and establish new colonies.
 After mating, they shed their wings and become the king and queen of a new termite colony.

 Identifying Termites